2014 Odesa clashes: Aftermath

 The city of Odesa announced that three days of mourning would be held in honour of those who died in the clashes.
 Ukrainian interim President Oleksandr Turchynov followed suit, declaring two days of national mourning for those who died in the clashes, also those who died during a government counter-offensive in Donetsk Oblast.

 Both pro-Russian and pro-Maidan demonstrators gathered outside the burnt Trade Unions House on the day after the clashes.
 Roughly 2,000 pro-Russian protesters gathered outside, chanting: "Odesa is a Russian city."
 There was a heavy police presence, and some minor scuffles between protesters.
 In another outbreak of unrest, the Interior Ministry's headquarters in Odesa was attacked by several hundred pro-Russian activists on 4 May.
 Originally a protest, the events later turned violent when masked demonstrators with improvised weapons started breaking windows, and forcing gates open.
 In an attempt to pacify the protesters, the officials inside the building released between 30 and 67 of those arrested in the aftermath of the clashes.
 Elsewhere in the city, supporters of federalisation attacked a Ukrainian reporter for Channel 5 news.
 A rally of several hundred pro-Maidan activists marched to the site of the fire, raised the Ukrainian flag from the central flagpole, and observed a moment of silence for the victims.

 In response to the conflict, Odesa governor Nemirovsky announced the formation of a 'territorial defence battalion' of the army and would be recruiting to quickly restore order in the region.

-7 May 2014 Nemirovsky accused Oleksandr Dubovoy of organization of Odesa clashes.
-In July, the court ordered Nemirovsky to refute this false report.